 For hip and knee replacements, you will often stand and begin walking the day after surgery.
 Initially, you will walk with a walker, crutches, or a cane.
 Most patients have some temporary pain in the replaced joint because the surrounding muscles are weak from inactivity and the tissues are healing.

 Exercise is an important part of the recovery process.
-Your orthopaedic surgeon will discuss an exercise program for you after surgery.
+Your orthopedic surgeon will discuss an exercise program for you after surgery.
 This varies for different joint replacements and for the differing needs of each patient.

 After your surgery, you may be permitted to play golf, walk, and dance.
 More strenuous sports, such as tennis or running, may be discouraged.
 The motion of your joint will generally improve after surgery.

-Pacific Rim Orthopaedic Surgeons has a fellowship-trained specialist in sports medicine.
+Pacific Rim Orthopedic Surgeons has a fellowship-trained specialist in sports medicine.
 Sports injuries occur due to overuse or acute trauma of a part of the body when participating in a certain activity.
 For example, runner’s knee is a painful condition generally associated with running, while tennis elbow is a form of repetitive stress injury at the elbow.

 Other types of injuries can be caused by hard contact with something.
 This can often cause a broken bone or torn ligament or tendon.